revilowaldow/BITC/Factions/Eastern City States/Parche.md

 Magocracy

-The Ash Wars between chineria and Parch
+The Ash Wars between [[chineria]] and Parche
-First conflcit of new age
+First conflict of new age
 Slave armies, mages vs slaves, ash was left

 Helviti Inquisition was founded immediately before the Ash War as a check/balance to keep mages from nuking slaves from orbit